mojontwins/MC_Mods/modloader/guide/02-a-block-and-an-item.md

 * `public Item setMaxStackSize(int stackSize)` will set the maximum number of the same item that can be stacked.
 This is, by default, 64.

 Once you decide to subclass `Item` with your own class there's a number of useful methods to override, for example:

 * `public int getIconFromDamage(int damage)` this is another instance of not very appropriate naming.
 Damage is something like "an item's metadata", a value that defines the state of the current item.
 Item instances exist in the world as ItemStacks, which define an item shiftedIndex, a stack size, and a "damage" or item state.
 It's called *damage* 'cause the first item states were used indicate tool damage, but they are used for all kind of state related stuff: dye colors being a good example.
 This method selects a different texture index based on the item state or *damage*.

+* `public int getIconIndex(ItemStack stack)` is the method that's actually called by the rendering methods, and this by default calls `getIconFromDamage(stack.getItemDamage())`.

+* `public boolean onItemUse(ItemStack stack, EntityPlayer player, World world, int x, int y, int z, int side)` is called with the player clicks on (x, y, z) and side with the item.
+Full item state is in the stack (`stack.itemID` should be this item's ID and `stack.getItemDamage()` is the current damage / state / whatever).

+We well be subclassing `Item` for the sake of it, just in case we need to customize something in the future:

 ## Let's test it in a cool way